timothee-haudebourg/json-ld/README.md

 [JSON-LD](https://www.w3.org/TR/json-ld/)
 data interchange format.

 NOTE: This crate is in early development.
-Although it may seem dead, it is not.
 All the features are not yet implemented (only the expansion and compaction algorithms are).
-The API is not yet stabilized and may change rapidly.
-I'm having trouble finding free time to consistently work on this project.
-If you want to seen it come to life, please consider sponsoring it.

 [Linked Data (LD)](https://www.w3.org/standards/semanticweb/data)
 is a [World Wide Web Consortium (W3C)](https://www.w3.org/)